ddobrin/declarative-deployments-k8s/README.md

 message-service    NodePort       10.0.3.237   <none>          8080:31787/TCP   15h
 ```

+#### Testing the back-end service using the client app
-The service can be queried at the external IP and the exposed port 8080
+The service can be queried at the external IP and the exposed port 8080 :
 ```shell
 curl <external IP>:8080/message